obabich-solvd/sample-cypress/README.md

 ## sample-webdriverio

-Your guide to run the first WebdriverIO test with reporting to Zebrunner.
+Your guide to run the first Cypress test with reporting to Zebrunner.